railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 note and reconcile the two entries.
 Your attitude to this will be influenced by current legislation in your accounting jurisdiction and your adherence to accounting purity.

-Open ERP accommodates either approach.
+OpenERP accommodates either approach.
 Cancelling an invoice can be permitted by checking the box :guilabel:`Allow Cancelling Entries` in the Journal corresponding to this invoice.
 You'll then be allowed to cancel the invoice if the following two conditions are met: